 It is hard to carry on with a normal life while coping with pain.
 You can go too far in one direction by becoming passive and self indulgent, not bothering with normal tasks and activities and cutting yourself off from society.
 In the other direction you can try to ignore the pain and carry on as normal, pretending there is no problem.
-But if the pain continues or gets worse, this becomes impossible to keep up, and you reach breaking point.
+But if the pain continues or gets worse, you reach breaking point.
 So you need to avoid going too far either way.
 You need to find the right path, for you, between avoiding anything that causes pain, and ignoring the pain and carrying on as normal.

-There are 'Pain Clinics' and 'Pain Relief Units' which can help you if you have to live with pain.
+There are 'Pain Clinics' which can help you if you have to live with pain.
 But often they assume that nothing further could be done to remove the cause of pain, and focus on drugs and other methods to stop you feeling the pain and on teaching how to live with pain, rather than on removing the cause of pain.
 So I would suggest you look for treatment designed to identify and remove the cause of the pain before turning to a Pain Clinic.
 But the clinics can teach you the mental and physical methods to prevent the pain dominating your life, and let you talk to others facing these problems.